algorandfoundation/algokit-utils-ts/docs/code/modules/types_app.md

 Ƭ **ABIAppCallArg**: `ABIArgument` \| [`TransactionToSign`](../interfaces/types_transaction.TransactionToSign.md) \| `Transaction` \| `Promise`<[`SendTransactionResult`](../interfaces/types_transaction.SendTransactionResult.md)\>

-An argument for an ABI method, either a primitive value, or a transaction with or without signer, or the unawaited async return value of an algokit method that returns a
+An argument for an ABI method, either a primitive value, or a transaction with or without signer, or the unawaited async return value of an algokit method that returns a `SendTransactionResult`

-**`See`**

-SendTransactionResult

 #### Defined in